YannickDuport/Bachelorarbeit/README.md

 # bachelorarbeit_models
-Repository contains SBML models created and used for the bachelors thesis "Computational Modelling of Midazolam Clearance: Effect of Inhibitors and Inducers" by Yannick Duport.
+SBML models created and used for the bachelor's thesis "Computational Modelling of Midazolam Clearance: Effect of Inhibitors and Inducers" by Yannick Duport.